obobryshev/iy_metmm/README.md

 Also todo list.
 - make a python package out of this.
 - so that I can load this, as module.
-- check if I have access
+- check if I have access.
+Test

 Links to external cites:
 [Search for it][def]